Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Modified equation analysis of the initial conditions under acoustic scaling

 The agreement between the terms at these two orders takes place under the following conditions. \begin{corollary}[Consistency of the \stSchemes{} with local initialisation] Under acoustic scaling, that is, when $\latticeVelocity > 0$ is fixed as $\spaceStep \to 0$, considering a local initialisation, \emph{i.e.} $\vectorial{\initialisationOperator} \in \reals^{\velocityNumber}$, under the conditions

 where $\boldOther{\equilibriumCoefficient}$ are the equilibrium coefficients, the \stSchemes{} are consistent with the modified equation \eqref{eq:BulkEquivalentEquation} of the \bulkScheme{} at order $\bigO{\spaceStep}$.
 Moreover, the initial datum feeding the \bulkScheme{} and the \stSchemes{} is consistent with the initial datum \eqref{eq:CauchyInitialDatum} of the Cauchy problem. \end{corollary} The first condition \eqref{eq:LocalInitial} implies that the initial datum for $\discreteMoment_1$, used both by the \stSchemes{} and the \bulkScheme{}, is left untouched compared to the one of the Cauchy problem.
-The second condition \eqref{eq:LocalBulk} is expected: for the non-conserved moments the associated transport operator of which is involved in the modified equation \eqref{eq:BulkEquivalentEquation}, we need to consider the initial datum at equilibrium.
+The second condition \eqref{eq:LocalBulk} is expected: for the non-conserved moments involved in the modified equation \eqref{eq:BulkEquivalentEquation} at leading order, we need to consider the initial datum at equilibrium.
 It is also to observe that this requirement does not \emph{a priori} fix all the initialisation parameters, contrarily to \Cref{ex:D1Q2}, because some of them can affect only higher orders in the developments, \emph{i.e.} $\matrixEntries{\duboisOperatorEntry}{1}{\indiceFreeThree} = 0$ for some $\indiceFreeThree \in \integerInterval{1}{\velocityNumber}$.

 \begin{proof}[Proof of \Cref{prop:LocalInitialisation}] The proof proceeds order-by-order in $\spaceStep$. \begin{itemize} \item $\bigO{1}$.
 This order indicates that the initial datum for the conserved moment has to be consistent with the one of the Cauchy problem \eqref{eq:CauchyInitialDatum}.
 From \Cref{prop:EquivalentEquationInitialisationLocal}, it reads